 The Wild Turkey Trail is well marked with bright blue rectangles that are easy to spot.
 You won’t likely lose your way on this trail!

-Hiking the Wild Turkey Trail
+Hiking the Wild Turkey Trail from the Visitor Center

 The hike begins by dipping down to cross over a babbling stream before climbing slightly and crossing over Bobwhite Way.
 This is the first of a few times that the trail meets the road.
 Keep an eye out for cars when crossing.

 The trail then follows along the forest for an easy hike, intersecting a couple times with the park’s Mountain Bike Trails.
+Be sure to keep your head up and watch out for mountain bikers as you cross these trails.

-Instead, the trail follows along the road for a few feet, crossing the bridge, and turning back into the forest on the other side of Turkey Creek.
+The Wild Turkey Trail then comes out again at Bobwhite Way but does not cross the road.
+Instead, the trail follows along the road for a few feet, crossing the bridge, and turning back into the forest on the opposite side of Turkey Creek.

 When you’re ready to head back, simply take the Riverside Trail until it connects to the Wild Turkey Trail and retrace your steps back to the Visitor Center for about a 6 mile hike.